for grades 6-8

-Mentors should plan on meeting with their confirmand at least 3 times during the course of the confirmation year.
-Some examples of meetings could be going out for yogurt at Bonkers, having dinner at the confirmands home, or watching their confirmands school activity such as a game or concert.
-Beyond this, mentors support their student through constant prayer, and be willing to have honest conversations with their confirmand about the Christian faith.
+Mentors should plan on meeting with their confirmand at least 2 times during the course of the confirmation year outside of planned Confirmation activities.
+Some examples of meetings could be going out for ice cream at DQ, having dinner at the confirmands home, or watching their confirmands school activity (game, concert, recital, etc.).
+Beyond this, mentors support their student through constant prayer, and being willing to have honest conversations with their confirmand about the Christian faith.

 Meetings must follow our Code of Conduct/Child Protection Policy.
 Meetings must be held in public spaces such as the mall or a restaurant.
 Meetings must be scheduled between the mentor and parent/guardian.
 All mentors are required to have a background check.

 The idea behind this program is that the mentor will help support the student as they go through Confirmation and can help the student to feel more connected to the church.
 The hope is that this will be a mutually rewarding experience and they will both grow together in faith through conversations and time spent with one another.